Access Statement for Homing Park

 We do not have a loop system installed.
 There is not normally piped music being played.

 There is a pad and pen available on arrival.

-The reception is usually staffed between 9:00 and 18:00 hrs.
+The reception is usually staffed between 9:00 and 18:00 hrs from March to October, (winter hours are 10:00 to 16:00).
 If it is unmanned, visitors can summons assistance by pressing the intercom button by the external entrance door.
-These hours are reduced in Winter.

 Low seating available in reception and there is ample room for wheelchair users.